dagger/dagger/doc/programmer.md

 ## Overview

+Dagger automates application delivery by executing *plans* in *environments*.

+## Plans

-A Dagger deployment is a continuously running workflow delivering a specific application in a specific way.
+A *plan* specifies, in code, how to deliver a particular application in a particular way.

-The same application can be delivered via different deployments, each with a different configuration.
-For example a production deployment might include manual validation and addition performance testing, while a staging deployment might automatically deploy from a git branch, load test data into the database, and run on a separate cluster.

-A deployment is made of 3 parts: a deployment plan, inputs, and outputs.

-## The Deployment Plan

-The deployment plan is the source code of the deployment.
-It is written in [Cue](https://cuelang.org), a powerful declarative language by the creator of GQL, the language used to deploy all applications at Google.

-The deployment plan lays out every node in the application supply chain, and how they are interconnected:
+It lays out the application's supply chain as a graph of interconnected nodes:

 * Development tools: source control, CI, build systems, testing systems
 * Hosting infrastructure: compute, storage, networking, databases, CDN..
 * Software dependencies: operating systems, languages, libraries, frameworks, etc.

-Nodes are interconnected to model the flow of code and data through the supply chain: source code flows from a git repository to a build system; system dependencies are combined in a docker image, then uploaded to a registry; configuration files are generated then sent to a compute cluster or load balancer; etc.
+The graph models the flow of code and data through the supply chain:
+* source code flows from a git repository to a build system;
+* system dependencies are combined in a docker image, then uploaded to a registry;
+* configuration files are generated then sent to a compute cluster or load balancer;
+* etc.

+Dagger plans are written in [Cue](https://cuelang.org), a powerful declarative language by the creator of GQL, the language used to deploy all applications at Google.

+## Environments

+An *environment* is a live implementation of a *plan*, with its own user inputs and state.
+The same plan can be executed in multiple environments, for example to differentiate production from staging.

+An environment can be updated with `dagger up`.
+When updating an environment, Dagger determines which inputs have changed since the last update, and runs them through the corresponding pipelines to produce new outputs.

+For example, if an application has a new version of its frontend source code available, but no changes to the frontend, it will build, test and deploy the new frontend, without changing the backend.

 ## Relays

-Dagger executes deployments by running *relays*.

-A relay is a standalone software component assigned to a single node in the deployment plan.
+*Relays* are the basic components of a *plan*.
+Each relay is a node in the graph defined by the plan, performing the task assigned to that node.
+For example one relay fetches source code; another runs a build;
-One relay fetches might source code; another runs the build system; another uploads the container image; etc.
+another uploads a container image; etc.

-Relays are written in Cue, like the deployment plan they are part of.
+Relays are standalone software components: they are defined in [Cue](https://cuelang.org), but can execute code in any language using the [Dagger pipeline API](FIXME).

 A relay is made of 3 parts:
 * Inputs: data received from the user, or upstream relays
-* A processing pipeline: code executed against each new input
+* A processing pipeline: code executed against each new input, using the [pipeline API](FIXME)
 * Outputs: data produced by the processing pipeline

 Relays run in parallel, with their inputs and outputs interconnected into a special kind of graph,